 Broken Link Checker – So here’s a little lesson about blogging.
 My Crochet Getaway site is all about crocheting conferences and events.
 I wrote dozens of pages about times and places for various crochet and yarn activities.
 I linked these to the event website.
 Surprise, surprise…after the event, the sites were often canceled, resulting in a broken link on my site.
 Then I discovered the Broken Link Checker plugin which checks the entire blog for broken links and gives me a list to update (remove links) or change to the next years’ event site.

 I had dabbled with WooCommerce as a plugin, but could not quite get it to work the way I wanted, so I deleted it.
 Fast forward by a year, and I was searching for a way to give away free patterns on my Crochet Getaway site.
 Thinking ahead, I may someday want to have some fee-based content on the site, too.
 Easy Digital Downloads was the perfect solution and truly is easy.
 It was running flawlessly in about an hour.
 Whether it is printables, documents, photos, e-books, or any other type of media file, Easy Digital Downloads is the answer for new bloggers.
 Note: There are many e-commerce programs for larger blogs with a lot of product offers.
 Getting started, this easy plugin may be all that you need to test market your ideas (for free).
+As my businesses have grown, I’ve become more confident in using online options and currently have WooCommerce in place for my shopping carts.
+It’s another excellent resource, but if you are a beginner, I recommend Easy Digital Downloads for starting out.

 Oh, don’t get me started on this one!
 It’s a real winner!
 At the beginning of 2017, I decided to focus on organizing my blog activity.
 PublishPress is promoted as the essential plugin for any WordPress site with multiple writers, but this editorial calendar is ideal when there is only one writer.
 PublishPress includes organization and productivity tools.
 The Editorial Calendar has 5 weeks of visible content in a calendar layout.
 In addition, there are fields to capture thoughts about the key points of the blog post and status bars for keeping right on track.